Magic Lands Alliance

 Long-Term Purpose

-Our alliance brings together filmmakers, educators, artists, First Nations leaders, and local communities united by a shared commitment to truth-telling.
-We are guided by integrity, cultural respect, and a deep purpose—to share powerful, authentic stories that educate, empower, and inspire.
+MLA brings together filmmakers, Indigenous leaders, educators, artists, historians and local communities united by a shared commitment to truth-telling.

 Wathaurong Aboriginal Co-Operative Members, Artists and Traditional Owners